Metric Compatible Training for Online Backfilling in Large-Scale Retrieval: Experiments

 \subsection{Implementation Details}

 We employ ResNet-18~\cite{he2016deep}, ResNet-50~\cite{he2016deep}, and ViT-B/32~\cite{dosovitskiy2020image} as our backbone architectures for either old or new models.
 All transformation modules, $\psi(\cdot)$ and $\rho(\cdot)$, consist of 1 to 5 linear layer blocks, where each block is composed of a sequence of operations, (Linear $\rightarrow$ BatchNorm $\rightarrow$ ReLU), except for the last block that only has a Linear layer.
 Our algorithm does not use any side-information.
 Our modules are trained with the Adam optimizer~\cite{kingma2014adam} for 50 epoch, where the learning rate is $1 \times 10^{-4}$ at the beginning and decayed using cosine annealing~\cite{loshchilov2016sgdr}.
-Our frameworks are implemented with the Pytorch~\cite{paszke2019pytorch} library and we plan to release the source codes of our work.